 Waltham Forest London Borough of Culture 2019’s Phsychogeographer-In-Residence, John Rogers, is taking people on guided walks across the borough, revealing unknown aspects of the environment.

-Ahead of more dates being added to his sell-out tours, we spoke to John to find out more about psychogeography, what fascinates him about his surroundings and what to expect from these fascinating tours.
+We spoke to John to find out more about psychogeography, what fascinates him about his surroundings and what to expect from these fascinating tours.

 What is a psychogeographer?